kkuppens/GettingCleaningData/README.md

 ####Step 4: Use descriptive names for the activities
 Use activity_labels.txt information to label the activities within the activity data sets. e.g. put/display value WALKING rather than value 1.
+The logical vector functionality has been used to find the activities and set the corresponding label.
 ####Step 5: Combine all test resp. train data
 The activity, subject and features information is in different data sets.
 Combined these sets to obtain one set containing all information for resp. train and test.
 Used cbind() function to paste the three datasets together for resp. test and train data.
 ####Step 6: Merge both the test and train data
 Merged both the test and train data within one data set.
 Used rbind() to copy/paste the rows from the train set under the data from test set.